 As we saw earlier, fossil fuel will continue to lead without the true financial inclusion of its environmental impact.
 Its direct cost is and will remain cheaper for a long time.
-Only a global political alteration of the model can drive the preference for clean energies, not the sole effect of market forces.
-The full cost of fossil fuel including its ecologic footprint will be reflected in its price, using a "carbon-tax".
+Only a global political alteration of the model can drive preference for clean energies, not the sole effect of market forces.
+The full cost of fossil fuel including its ecologic footprint will be reflected in its price, using a "zero-carbon-tax".
 This tax will be redistributed to oil and gas countries to help them manage their clean energy transition.

 Our industries, services, lifestyles and society as a whole are based on the consumption of fossil fuel energy.
 Fossil fuel is the path of least resistance when considered independently of its pollution, in the pure economic sense.
 There is no cost-effective alternative just yet if direct cost is the only factor.
-It's a viscious circle though, fuel is mainstream so investments keep going there and it makes it harder for alternatives to catch up.
+It's a viscious circle though.
+Fuel is mainstream so investments keep going there and it makes it harder for alternatives to catch up.
 The entire economy depends on fossil fuel and for an enterprise or an individual to decide to use an alternative source requires a start-up investment if not the expectation of a higher running cost.

 Some countries have been trying to alleviate this bare reality.
-They have established a "carbon tax" that reflects the total price of fossil fuel including its total cost of pollution cost to the society.
-But the fragmention of political powers make individual national initiatives rather risky - they have to remain globally competitive.
-In our current framework, with full Freedom of economic agents, the transformation to a clean economy will be too slow.
+They have established a carbon tax that compensates for the total cost of pollution of fossil fuel to the society.
+But political fragmention makes individual initiatives risky - nations have to remain globally competitive.
+In our current framework, with full freedom of economic agents, the transformation to a clean economy will be too slow.

-Our needed acceleration to the phase of mass-transition phase of clean energies cannot be only voluntary and led by free-market logics.
+Our needed acceleration to the phase of mass-transition to clean energies cannot be only voluntary and led by free-market logics.
 We need a clear public stimulus to lead and ignite the green economy explosion.
 Much of the technology has already reached industrial credibility, if not yet economic maturity.
-During the transition phase, the federation will find vehicles to compensate the cost differential with interventionist taxation or stimulation - stick or carrot will both work.
+During transition, the federation will find vehicles to compensate the cost differential with interventionist taxation or stimulation - both sticks and carrots will work.

 The fantastic progress enabled by the globalization of the economy of the last thirty years hits a ceiling.
-Protectionism is back, justified by the current fragility, endemic crisis and intrinsic imbalances of the economic semi-globalization.
+Protectionism is back, justified by the current fragility, endemic crisis and intrinsic imbalances of the economic semi globalization.
 What's been missing is the full globalization of the society, with the insertion of a full end-to-end consistency, stability and sustainability.
-Global institutions and regulations will be put in place to reduce dangerous imbalances.
+Global institutions and regulations will be put in place to reduce these dangerous imbalances.
 The new federal government will lead this initiative and stabilize the overheating economic machine for the long-term and to serve our greater political purpose - make it the engine of our green revolution.